SurceBeats/Atlas/README.md

 These numbers give a sense of the sheer scale of "The Atlas" and the massive data it would generate if fully documented in image form.

+### Configuration Made Simple

+From the `atlas.ini` file, you can easily disable the cache system or configure the seed of your universe.
+However, we strongly recommend not altering the cosmic_origin_time—doing so could lead to inconsistencies, and who knows...
+If you set it high enough, you might just encounter a surprise singularity.

+Explore, experiment, and evolve with "The Atlas"—a universe where space and time converge in infinite possibilities.

 ## How to run it?
 - First, install Pillow to enable image generation at runtime and Flask as a webserver.
 You can do this by running pip install Pillow and pip install Flask, which should work on most systems.
-After that, run python3 pointing to the folder.
+After that, run python3 pointing to the folder or python3 __main__.py.
 Then, open your browser and navigate to the localhost URL.
 You're all set!
 - Alternatively, you can run pip install -r requirements.txt to install both dependencies automatically!

 ## Demo